Dissipativity-Based Data-Driven Decentralized Control of Interconnected Systems: Interconnected Microgrid Examples

 We aim to stabilize the internal current $I_i$ and the internal voltage $V_i$ of all DGUs with state-feedback controllers designed in a decentralized fashion on the basis of data.
 This problem can be considered as an instance of Problem~\ref{prb:decentralized-unknown} if we assume that the interconnection structure is unknown, and that of Problem~\ref{prb:diffusive-coupling} if we exploit the fact that the system is coupled by diffusive coupling.
 We consider stabilization to the origin for simplicity, but stabilization to any desired steady state can be achieved by the appropriate changes of variables.

 Based on the collected data from each DGU, we apply both Algorithms \ref{alg:decentralized-unknown} and \ref{alg:decentralized-diffusive-coupling}, and compute a state-feedback controller for each DGU to make the closed-loop global system stable.
+The discrete-time dynamics~\eqref{eq:dgu-dynamics-discrete-time} are obtained by zero-order hold discretization with sampling time $T_s = 10^{-3}$\,s.
 The electrical parameters used in the experiment are drawn from uniform distributions according to Table \ref{Tab:electricalparameters}.
 The lengths of the local data and the interconnection data are both $N_i = \tilde{N}_i = 50$, collected using piecewise constant inputs uniformly drawn from $[-1,1]$ that change once every 5 time steps.
 The parameters of the noise matrices are set to $\varepsilon_l = \varepsilon_g = 0.001$.
 In Algorithm \ref{alg:decentralized-diffusive-coupling}, we set the parameter $\alpha = 1$.
 In both algorithms, we solve the LMIs without the inertia condition~\eqref{eq:inertia-condition} initially, then we check that the matrices~$(F_i,G_i,H_i)$ satisfy the condition.
 We solve the LMIs using YALMIP \cite{lofberg2004yalmip} with MOSEK \cite{mosek} using MATLAB (2025a) on a Macbook Pro with Apple M2 processor and 16 GB of RAM.
 The behaviors of the internal currents and voltages of the global closed-loop system without noise are shown in Fig.~\ref{fig:numerical-experiments-alg4} for Algorithm \ref{alg:decentralized-unknown} and Fig.~\ref{fig:numerical-experiments-alg5} for Algorithm \ref{alg:decentralized-diffusive-coupling}.
 In both algorithms, the current and the voltage asymptotically converge to the origin, which shows the effectiveness of the controllers.
+In addition, Fig.~\ref{fig:iss} shows the closed-loop trajectories under nonzero noise satisfying Assumptions~\ref{assumption:noise-matrices-quadratic-bound} and~\ref{assumption:interconnection-noise-matrices-QMI-local}, verifying the input-to-state stability of the noisy closed-loop system.
 For visualization purposes, we consider the closed-loop system without the process noise and the measurement noise.
 As pointed out in Section~\ref{subsec:control-objective}, this implies the input-to-state stability with respect to the noise.
 Furthermore, we generate $100$ random systems and apply Algorithms \ref{alg:decentralized-unknown} and \ref{alg:decentralized-diffusive-coupling}.
 Both algorithms are feasible for all $100$ instances, and the average computation times per each DGU for these $100$ instances are $0.0023$s for Algorithm \ref{alg:decentralized-unknown} and $0.0018$s for Algorithm \ref{alg:decentralized-diffusive-coupling}.